g0dkar/qrcode-kotlin/README.md

   All good as well!
 * **Server friendly:** This isn't a library for Mobile applications, but it is extensible.
 This is a library thought by backend developers for backend developers.
+* **Android (will be) Supported:** The parts that are platform dependent are being developed in a extensible way so that anyone can extend the library! _Android Extensions are being built!_

 >\* Well, except maybe the `org.jetbrains.kotlin:kotlin-stdlib-jdk8` one if you use Java...